Updated October 23, 2023

 - Tell me two most recent business news

-These questions in credit analyst interview questions would be usually to know your personality traits, work style, ethics and the way you would handle stress.
-There is no right or wrong unlike technical questions but to know you better as an individual and whether or not you would fit in the work culture and requirements of the company.
-When you are answering these questions be honest and support them with examples and cases from your life.
+These questions in credit analyst interview questions would usually be to know your personality traits, work style, ethics, and the way you would handle stress.
+There is no right or wrong, unlike technical questions, but to know you better as an individual and whether or not you would fit in the work culture and requirements of the company.
+When answering these questions, support them honestly with examples and cases from your life.

 - What are your strength and weaknesses?
 Share your experiences regarding the same.

 - Tell me about yourself.